Founder and Chairman

 Trina resides in metro Detroit with her husband, daughter and niece.
 She enjoys spending her free time with family and friends, as well as giving back to the community.

-Laura Grannemann is the Vice President of Strategic Investments at the Quicken Loans Community Fund, which drives philanthropic strategy for Rock Ventures, Rocket Mortgage, Bedrock and the Rock Family of Companies.
-She co-founded the organization in May of 2016.
-Laura has a degree in International Development from Georgetown, and while her education was focused internationally on China and Burma, she has been able to apply much of the same economic and social development methodology to the city of Detroit.
+Laura Grannemann is the Vice President of Rocket Community Fund and interim Executive Director of the Gilbert Family Foundation.
+Laura joined the Rock Family of Companies in May of 2014 after graduating from Georgetown University with a degree in International Development.
+While her education was focused internationally on China and Burma, she has been able to apply much of the same economic and social development methodology to the city of Detroit.

-Throughout her time at the Quicken Loans Community Fund, Laura has founded and led projects that bring together community, public and private partners such as Rehabbed & Ready, Motor City Mapping, Neighbor to Neighbor and the Make It Home program.
-This work has affected tens of thousands of Detroit residents – allowing families to stay in their homes, become homeowners, and build equity and opportunity.
-Laura was named a “Crain’s 20 in their Twenties” honoree in 2018.
-Her work has been featured in the New York Times, Wall Street Journal, Urban Land Institute, Fox News and more.
+Throughout her time with the Rock Family of Companies, Laura has led projects that bring together community, public and private partners such as Rehabbed & Ready, Motor City Mapping, Neighbor to Neighbor, the Make It Home program, and the Detroit Tax Relief Fund.
+This work has affected tens of thousands of Detroit residents, allowing families to stay in their homes, become homeowners, and build equity and opportunity.
+Her work has been featured in the New York Times, Wall Street Journal, Urban Land Institute, Fox News, and more.